History

 Thanks to funding from Nick Nash, Avi Nash, Morph.org and the Indira Foundation, all expenses were covered for the selected fellows: tuition, room and board, round-trip travel, visa application fees, and books.

 There were two Mehta Fellows at PROMYS 2015, both of whom were Returning Fellows the next year.
 There were a total of six Mehta Fellows in 2016 and eight in 2017, including five Returning Fellows.
 In 2018, there were twelve Fellows: five first-year students, three returning students, and four Mehta Fellows who were now counsellors.
 In 2019, there were 15 Fellows: six new first-year students, four returning students, one returning junior counsellor, and four returning counsellors.
 When Covid sadly necessitated that the launch of PROMYS India be postponed, the Mehta Fellowship program was extended.
 In 2020, there were 21 Fellows: eight new first-year students, three returning students, four junior counselors and five counselors and one Head Counselor.
 In 2021, there were 26 Fellows: ten first-year students, seven returning students and nine counselors.
 In 2022, twelve first-year Mehta Fellowships were awarded.
 Returning Mehta Fellows at PROMYS 2022 also included two returning students, one junior counselor and three counselors.
-(Click here and here for press coverage of Mehta Fellows.)
+Almost all the Mehta Fellows attending PROMYS live in India, but starting in 2021, the fellowships to PROMYS were expanded to additional low-GDP countries including Bangladesh, Indonesia, Nepal and Sri Lanka.
+(Click here and here for selected press coverage of Mehta Fellows.)

-The Mehta Fellows who have now graduated from higher secondary school attend (or graduated from) many different colleges and universities at undergraduate level including Chennai Mathematical Institute (eleven fellows), the Indian Institutes of Technology (five), the Indian Statistical Institute (four), the Indian Institute of Science (three), University of Cambridge in the UK (two), Massachusetts Institute of Technology (two), Ashoka University, Columbia University, New York University, University of Waterloo and others.
-Many of the older Fellows have earned or are working on graduate degrees in India, Europe, or the U.S. In addition to at least twelve Masters, six Mehta Fellows are working on PhDs in Mathematics or in Physics or Computer Science at the following universities: Indian Institute of Science, Princeton University, Rice University, Rutgers University, SUNY Buffalo, and University of Bonn.
+The Mehta Fellows who have now graduated from higher secondary school attend (or graduated from) many different colleges and universities at undergraduate level including Chennai Mathematical Institute, the Indian Institutes of Technology, the Indian Statistical Institute, the Indian Institute of Science, Cambridge University, Delhi Technological University, Massachusetts Institute of Technology (MIT), Ecole Polytechnique, Columbia University, New York University, University of Chicago, University of Wisconsin, University of Illinois, University of Waterloo, Ashoka University, Mumbai University, and others.
+Many of the older Fellows have earned or are working on graduate degrees in India, Europe, or the U.S. In addition to at least sixteen Masters, ten Mehta Fellows are working on PhDs in Mathematics or in Physics or Computer Science at the following universities: Indian Institute of Science, Princeton University, Rice University, Rutgers University, University of Arizona, Northeastern University, SUNY Buffalo, University of Wisconsin Madison, and University of Bonn.

 PROMYS at Boston University Since 1989